Grand Lisboa

 The casino is the first in Macau to offer Texas hold 'em poker ring games.
 It was also the first to offer craps, though several other casinos in Macau now offer the game.

 In 2017 it was reported that the Grand Lisboa suffered a decline in revenue and profits during 2016.

 Features

 Venues

-Joël Robuchon joined the group in 2007 as the owner of the hotel restaurant, Robuchon au Dome, which in 2008 was awarded three stars by the Michelin Guide when it was known as "Robuchon a Galera."
+Joël Robuchon joined the group in 2007 as the owner of the hotel restaurant, Robuchon au Dôme, which in 2008 was awarded three stars by the Michelin Guide when it was known as "Robuchon a Galera."
 The restaurant was renamed when it moved locations inside the hotel.
 The wine list features over 14,600 wines and has won the Wine Spectator “Grand Award”.
 In January 2013, the Miele Guide named Robuchon Au Dome as the top restaurant in Asia.
 It is ranked number 6 in the world by Elite Traveler in 2016 and 2017.

 Art and attractions

 The Star of Stanley Ho is on permanent display at the Casino Grand Lisboa.
 According to the Gemological Institute of America, the 218.08 carat diamond is the largest cushion shaped internally flawless D-color diamond in the world.

+On December 18, 2024, Grand Lisboa Casino in Macau introduced a live multi-game (LMG) stadium on its U2 floor, featuring over 60 gaming terminals.
+This is the first installation of its kind at Grand Lisboa, although other electronic gaming machines are available on different floors of the casino.
+The LMG products were supplied by LT Game, a subsidiary of Paradise Entertainment Ltd.